We're eagle-ly awaiting babies in Big Bear: ‘Pip Watch' arrives for Jackie and Shadow

 What will the coming days reveal?
 Will there be three wobbly and wonderful babies for the busy parents to feed in a week or so?
 Or will there be one or two fuzzy infants eager for their next bite of fish delivered straight, and gently, from the beak of their mother or father?

-It is a Leap Day, a once-every-four-years occasion that possesses a kind of magic.
-That Pip Watch 2024 is kicking off on Feb.
-29 is giving our hopes a reason to soar, much in the way the eagles of Big Bear do so majestically, thrilling people around the planet.
+With Pip Watch 2024 kicking off on Leap Day, a once-every-four-years occasion that possesses a kind of magic, it is giving our hopes a reason to soar, much in the way the eagles of Big Bear do so majestically, thrilling people around the planet.